 - Flour: No other flour can be substituted, baking is a science.

-- Yogurt: Unfortunately you cannot use regular yogurt because it is more runny and less rich.
-You cannot replace yogurt with applesauce either.
+- Greek yogurt: Unfortunately you cannot use regular yogurt because it is more runny.
+You cannot replace Greek yogurt with applesauce either.

 Tried this recipe and I’m so happy with it.